 Having the run of the whole cottage made the decision of where to sleep much harder (especially for an indecisive person like myself), but we eventually decided on Onyx and my Mother-in-law choose Sapphire.

 The Onyx is a spacious bedroom with an ensuite bathroom (wetroom shower and bath) and French doors leading outside onto the decking.
 The comfortable twin beds provided clearance underneath for portable hoists if required.
 However, there is also a ceiling track above the bed leading into the bathroom.
-If you required the use of the hoist motor during your stay make sure you request it during the booking process.
+If you require the use of the hoist motor during your stay make sure you request it during the booking process.

-Touch sensitive lamps on the bedside cabinets allowed us to choose how much light we wanted whether soft or bright.
+Touch-sensitive lamps on the bedside cabinets allowed us to choose how much light we wanted whether soft or bright.
 The main lighting is operated by a dimmer switch, which is perfect for relaxing at night.

-One of my favourite features of each room is the dressing table/desk area.
-Other than the bathroom, this is an important feature in any accommodation I stay in away from home.
+One of my favourite features in each room is the dressing table/desk area.
+Other than the bathroom, this is an important feature in any accommodation I stay away from home.
 It’s important that I have somewhere I’m able to comfortably do my hair and makeup, which I can easily access and roll under without banging my knees.
 This dressing table was perfect.
 The white wire drawers underneath the dressing table are helpful to people with dementia as it helps them to be able to easily see what is in each drawer.

 There is even a clothes rail in all the rooms that can be pulled down to make it easier for wheelchair users and to prevent people from stretching.
 How cool is that?